-The Clerk & Recorder's Office offers eRecording and monthly subscriptions to search our real estate records, images, and prints.
-Images are online back to 1965.
-Contact our office for more information.
+The Clerk & Recorder's Office offers eRecording and monthly subscriptions to search real estate records, images, and prints.

-Otero County is currently in the process of digitizing our oldest records and will soon be available online.
+Otero County is still in the process of digitizing our oldest records which will soon be available online.

 Any person wishing to get married may obtain a marriage license through the Clerk & Recorder's office.
 The fee is $30 and the license must be used within 30 days of issue.
 Identification is required.